-Reason Why It's Not A good Idea To Use A Power Washer on a Wood Deck or Composite Deck Regularly
+Is It a Good Idea to Use a Power Washer on a Wood Deck or Composite Deck Regularly?

 Damage Caused by Power Washing Your Deck

-There are a few situations when it may be okay to use a power washer in your deck.
+There are a few situations when it might be OK to use a power washer on your deck.
 Decks made of ASA, which is essentially a high-end capstock, tend to be a little more forgiving when power washed.
-Wood and composite decks can also sometimes be cleaned with a power washer, but only if you have a professional doing it.
+Wood and composite decks can also sometimes be cleaned with a power washer but only if you have a professional doing it.

-When choosing a professional to power wash your deck, don’t just choose someone from your local power washing company—choose someone who specifically has experience power washing decks.
-He or she should use a relatively low pressure-setting (probably no more than 1500 PSI) and a wide fan, with the power washer held at least two feet off the ground.
-This can be a good way to deep clean your deck and get embedded dirt out, but you don’t want to have a professional power wash your deck too frequently (once a year is usually sufficient).
-For the most part, you can clean your deck on a regular basis without using a power washer.
+When choosing a professional to power wash your deck, don’t just choose someone from your local power washing company.
+Choose someone who specifically has experience power washing decks.
+He or she should use a relatively low pressure setting (probably no more than 1,500 PSI) and a wide fan.
+The power washer should also be held at least two feet off the ground.
+This can be a good way to deep clean your deck and to get embedded dirt out.
+Don't have a professional power wash your deck too frequently, though.
+(Once a year is usually sufficient.)
+For the most part, you can regularly clean your deck without using a power washer.

 Cleaning Your Deck without a Power Washer